 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this condition.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Often, the most effective treatment for amyloidosis is the treatment and control of the underlying disease, if there is one.